kushal-10/inventory-dynamics/docs/joss/paper.md

 controller_base.predict(current_inventory=10)
 ```

-This function returns the optimal order quantity based on the current inventory level under the base-stock policy.
+This function returns the optimal order quantity under the base-stock policy, given a current inventory level of 10.

 ## Dual-sourcing problems